 Stan Lee sits on an enviable net worth of $50 million, and according to analysis, this figure will continue to rise as the years go by.
 Lee has amassed great wealth over the years through his impeccable works which speak volumes.

 Lee lives as a traditional family man who upholds the value of marriage.
 The talented writer got married to his wife of almost 70 years, Joan Clayton Boocock in December 1947.

 Lee met Joan in 1947 while she was working as a hat model.
 The two fell in love and Lee proposed to her after 2 weeks of dating.
 They both decided to tie the knot that same year.
 The couple had two children, Joan Celia who was born in 1950 and Jan Lee, who was born in 1953.
 However, Jan died three days after birth.

 Joan who was also a voice actress lent her voice in some of Marvel Comics productions like Spider-Man and Fantastic Four in the 90s.
 Lee’s wife died of complications from a stroke in 2017 at the age of 95.

 Is He Dead?
 Here Are The Facts

 Following the death of his wife in 2017, questions about Lee’s own life were raised.
 Also in 2016, there had been a rumor that Stan Lee had died of some unknown causes.
-But for a celebrity of his caliber, such death hoaxes are expected.
+For a celebrity of his caliber, such death hoaxes are expected.
 However, he died on the 12th of November, 2018 from congestive heart failure.